@jasonacollins If slightly-below-average member of high-IQ country moves to low-IQ country, both means can rise: A new export for China.

 Typically, I was wearing my developed-country hat when I wrote the post, and was considering migration from a developing to a developed country.
 While migrant flow is typically in that direction, I missed the important implications for adoption of an IQ-focussed policy by a developing country.
 As Jones indicates, attracting slightly below average-IQ immigrants from China could boost the mean IQ of many developing states, and following his argument on IQ and trust, improve the country’s institutions and economic outcomes.

-As an end note (and what triggered me to write this post today), test results for Australian students indicate that Australia’s existing immigration framework, which for many migrants has a strong skilled component, is acting as a reasonably strong, but far from perfect, filter.
+As an end note, test results for Australian students indicate that Australia’s existing immigration framework, which for many migrants has a strong skilled component, is acting as a reasonably strong, but far from perfect, filter.
 From The Age:

 STUDENTS from non-English-speaking backgrounds do better than their classmates in all areas of literacy and numeracy except reading, according to test results released yesterday.